bjoernbessert/haproxy-cert-otf/README.md

 - Maybe in HAProxy 2.0: Update/create certificates at runtime (no reload needed)

+- Use 'luaossl" directly instead of openssl binary

 - Do not start HAProxy as root (execute supervisortcl via sudo as haproxy user)

 - Docker-specific: Mount (host-)volume for certs.
 If container is destroyed, certs doesnt have to generated again